-CMVM considered that Haitong Bank (referred to as, at the time of the facts, BESI) had a causal contribution for Banco Espírito Santo, S.A. - In Liquidation to disclose to its customers that subscribed commercial paper issued by ESI, between September and December 2013, and by Rio Forte, between 9 January and 24 February 2014, information memoranda containing information that was not true, not complete, not up-to-date and not lawful, hence violating the duty to provide quality information, provided for in article 7. of the Portuguese Securities Code.
+CMVM considered that Haitong Bank (referred to as, at the time of the facts, BESI) had a causal contribution for Banco Espírito Santo, S.A. - In Liquidation to disclose to its customers that subscribed commercial paper issued by ESI, between September and December 2013, and by Rio Forte, between 9 January and 24 February 2014, information memoranda containing information that was not true, not complete, not up-to-date and not lawful, hence violating the duty to provide quality information, provided for in Article 7 of the Portuguese Securities Code.

-The breach, with intent, of the duty to provide quality information, provided for in article 7 of the Portuguese Securities Code, constitutes the practice of a very serious offence, under the terms of article 389, no. 1, a), of the Portuguese Securities Code, punishable by a fine of $\leq 25,000.00$ to $\leq 5,000,000.00$, under the terms of article 388, no. 1, a), of the Portuguese Securities Code, in each of the cases (ESI and Rio Forte).
+The breach, with intent, of the duty to provide quality information, provided for in Article 7 of the Portuguese Securities Code, constitutes the practice of a very serious offence, under the terms of Article 389(1)(a) of the Portuguese Securities Code, punishable by a fine of €25,000 to €5,000,000, under the terms of Article 388(1)(a) of the Portuguese Securities Code, in each of the cases (ESI and Rio Forte).

-In view of the circumstances of the case, the Board of Directors of the CMVM decided to impose on Haitong Bank a single fine in the amount of $\leq 300,000$, suspended in the execution of $\leq 100,000$, for the period of two years.
+In view of the circumstances of the case, the Board of Directors of the CMVM decided to impose on Haitong Bank a single fine in the amount of €300,000, suspended in the execution of €100,000, for the period of two years.
 Haitong Bank understands that CMVM's decision has no grounds, nor legally neither factually, and, therefore, has contested the administrative decision towards the Judicial Court on September 2021.
-Irrespectively of the decision in first instance court, the Issuer firmly believes that it has grounds to sustain its position until a final decision ("res judicata") is taken by the courts.
+On 15 February 2022, the Court of First Instance has considered unfounded and rejected the contestation submitted by Haitong Bank and applied it a single joint fine in the amount of €400,000, partially suspending the execution of the single joint fine of €400,000 in the amount of €200,000 for a period of 2 years.
+Haitong Bank understands that the decision of the Court of First Instance has no legal or factual basis and, for this reason, appealed to the Lisbon Court of Appeal.

 In addition and in relation to Haitong Brasil, a subsidiary of the Issuer established in Brazil, there is a judicial discussion around the constitutionality of the law applicable to the contributions of PIS ("Programa de Integração Social") and COFINS ("Financiamento da Seguridade Social") taxes which falls over other income that is not originated from sale of goods or from services rendered.
 Based on a court decision, all Brazilian group entities are monthly depositing to the court the amount under discussion and only are assessing to Tax Authorities the amount of tax related to services rendered, which are not under such discussion.
 The amounts subject to judicial deposit are recorded on balance sheet, in other assets.
 As at 31 December 2021, the accumulated amount of the mentioned non assessed contributions, judicially deposited by the group, was €19.669 thousand.
-Following the above stated, the Issuer did not establish any provision related to such legal proceedings.
+It is the Haitong Bank Group's understanding, based on the opinions of its legal advisors, that the possibility of suffering a court decision against the Bank is less than 50 per cent.

-In what relates to the Guarantor, the main litigations or arbitrations with an amount of over RMB100 million are related to:
+In regard to the Guarantor, the main litigations or arbitrations in an amount of over RMB100 million are related to: